mk016/Fintex-Fitness-Client-Code-main/README.md

 - Tailor your fitness routine with personalized workout plans based on your goals, fitness level, and preferences for a more effective and enjoyable experience.

-- Monitor your daily activities, from steps taken and calories burned to specific exercises performed, providing a holistic view of your fitness journey.

 - Set achievable fitness goals and track your progress over time.
 Receive insights into your achievements, celebrate milestones, and stay motivated on your path to a healthier lifestyle.